leonreucher/grandma3-patch2pdf/README.md

 ## Overview ##

-This open source projects allows users of the GrandMA3 software to export the fixture patch as an PDF file.
+This open source projects allows users of the GrandMA3 software to export the fixture patch as an PDF file to an USB thumb drive.

+Currently the following attributes are getting exported to the PDF file:
+- Type (Fixture, Channel, Multipatch, Houselight, etc.)
+- Fixture ID and Channel ID
+- Fixture Type and Mode
+- Fixture Name
+- Universe and Address

+You can sort the export by:
+- Patch Window Order
+- Fixture ID
+- DMX Address

+You can select to either export the whole patch or just the currently selected fixtures.
+Also you can choose to group the fixtures by universe - then for every universe a new page is being created.
+Please note that when grouping is enabled, the sorting feature is being ignored.

 This plugin is pretty new and currently in beta testing - at this stage of development, errors can occur: please create an issue if you find anything which is not working as intended.